Haiku Word Choices

 This post is going to start by stating the obvious: word choice is important for all writing.
 But it could be argued that the shorter the piece, the more precise language needs to be.
 Poorly chosen words are more exposed when there are fewer words around them.

 One of the reasons I first got into short-form writing—initially with 50- and 100-word micro fiction, but then haiku—was that it functions as an exercise in word selection and brevity.
-There’s both pleasure and frustration in the search for the right word.
+I’ve found there’s both pleasure and frustration in the search for the right word.

 In haiku’s case, I’m especially prone to doubt.
 There are times a word feels the best fit, yet comes with limitations that make me question its suitability.
 Take bin day here in Tokyo (or across Japan), when bins/rubbish/trash/garbage/gomi (this choice of word is the issue) is put out in the street, tucked under netting, to be picked up by the council; often after crows have picked at it.
 An attempt to capture that in a haiku could be: